wurthless-elektroniks/smc360/docs/hackedsmcs.md

   decrement timer at 0C0h; once that hits 0, proceed to the next state.
 In practice this is killing about 255 ms while the bootrom executes most of its logic.
 - State 2: Wait until GPU_RESET_DONE, which is now tied to POST bit 1, goes high.
 Once it does, proceed to the next state.
-As in the open source release, this is waiting approximately 251 ms to get to POST 0x1E.
+At this point, the code is waiting for POST 0x1E.
 - State 3: Disable interrupts, then track POST states.
 POST bit 1 must toggle high/low/high/low/high, i.e., 0x1E/0xD0/0xD2/0xD4/0xD6.
 Once 0xD6 arrives, set DBG_LED0 to enable PLL bypass, re-enable interrupts, set 0C0h to 5, and proceed to the next state.
+(PLL bypass is enabled while I2C slowdown is switched, probably to buy some time while the command executes on the slow I2C bus.)
 - State 4: Force I2C toggle logic to execute until it succeeds.
 When it does, proceed to the next state.
+Remember that state 4 is a special case; the I2C logic will try to enable I2C slowdown here.
-- State 5: Same logic as state 1: wait for timer to expire, then go to next state.
-(Not sure where 0C0h is loaded from, if at all...)
+- State 5: Same logic as state 1: wait for timer to expire (100 ms?), then go to next state.
 - State 6: The meat of the glitch attack.
 Clear PLL bypass and kill interrupts.
 Spin until POST 0xD8, kick watchdog, then load PLL delay (valuies load to R2/R3/R4).
-Once delay expires, assert CPU_PLL_BYPASS, kick watchdog, and begin reset delay (values copied from 0C2h/0C3h to R5/R6).
+Once delay expires, assert CPU_PLL_BYPASS, and wait for the POST bit to rise again, taking us to POST 0xDA.
+Kick watchdog and begin reset delay (values copied from 0C2h/0C3h to R5/R6).
 Once second delay expires, do glitch pulse (`CLR gpio_cpu_rst_n` immediately followed by `SETB gpio_cpu_rst_n`).
 Kick watchdog again, de-assert CPU_PLL_BYPASS, re-enable interrupts, increment the 03Fh state, set 0C0h to 3 (delay for state 8), then attempt to disable I2C slowdown.
   (Whether slowdown is successfully disabled or not is not checked here.)
 - State 7: Same as state 4: force I2C toggle logic to execute until it succeeds.
 When it does, proceed to the next state.
+Since the state value is now 7, this will try turning I2C slowdown off.
 - State 8: Same logic as state 1/5: wait for timer to expire, then go to next state.
 In this case, we're waiting about 60 ms.
 - State 9: This is the same logic in the reset vector.
 Since /CPU_RST_N is high, execution falls through